Welcome to the Knowstone Parish Council website

-Our newly updated Website aims to bring the best of Knowstone to the world-wide-web and to celebrate all things good about the parish, its people and the surrounding environs.
+Our website aims to bring the best of Knowstone online and celebrates all things good about the parish, its people and the surrounding environs.

 If you have a comment or information you would like to share; or if you would like to add your social club or business details to the Events and/or Business Directory then please contact us via the link at the top of the Home Page.